 Olive oil, salt and pepper

 Top prepare onions, bring a sauce pan of water to a boil.
 Add onions, skins and all, to the water and boil for about 4-5 minutes.
 Drain and quickly run cold water over them.
 When cool enough to work with, cut both tip and root ends off, then slide the skin off.
-It should peel off easily, but if the first layer of onions come off as well, that’s alright.
+It should peel off easily, but if the first layer of

 Heat large saute pan over medium high heat and evenly brown sausage pieces, turning occassionally.
 Remove sausage to a paper towel-lined plate.
 Season chicken pieces with salt and pepper and add to the remaining fat in the pan.
 Without turning, let brown for about 5 minutes, then turn and brown the remaining side.
 Remove chicken to plate with sausage.